Ask the Pro's: Fly Fishing for Silver Salmon & Big Rainbow Trout

 As for where to spend you time.
 The Upper Kenai, Russian River and Quartz Creek are all great fisheries, should produce good numbers and have good size fish.
 These will be the most crowded fisheries though, the Kenai Peninsula draws a lot of fishing pressure due to it's salmon returns and trout fishing opportunities.
 The Talkeetna area has a lot of walk-n-wade opportunities and typically will be far less crowded.
 Salmon returns for this region have been struggling for several years and there are just no guarantee's what to expect up there for salmon.
 Salmon being in the system definitely has a impact on the trout fishing, but trout will still be around.
 One thing I would look into in the Talkeetna area would be a drop off/pick up trip to Clear Creek, you would contact Phantom Charters in Talkeetna to look into this and book.
 It's a very affordable trip and the fishing can be fantastic.

-When it comes to big rainbows, that size varies for everyone.
+When it comes to big rainbow trout, that size varies for everyone.
 Since 20" trout are considered big all over the world, I personally think anything over that is big.
 Both systems you are looking at produce fish over 20" and since you are coming right when the egg drop starts, you shouldn't have a problem finding big fat fish.

 I hope this helps and of there is anything we can do to help or answer more questions, please let us know.